COMBUSTION CYCLE ANALYSIS

-The following graph shows how the E3 spark plug creates higher pressures in a test engine, compared to a standard spark plug.
-The higher and more consistent pressure levels directly result in more power and potentially less emissions, while burning more of the available fuel and requiring less throttle pressure which leads to increased fuel economy.
-More fuel is converted to power, driving the piston downward more efficiently and less fuel escapes through the exhaust.
-This is at the heart of the substantial performance improvement resulting from the E3 DiamondFire design.
+Graph 3 (below) shows how the E3 spark plug creates higher pressures in a test engine, compared to a standard spark plug.
+The higher and more consistent pressure levels directly result in more power and potentially less emissions, while burning more of the air-fuel mixture and requiring less throttle.